-Penryn Town Council has sixteen Councillors with its offices based in the heart of the town, opposite the iconic Town Hall and clocktower.
+Penryn Town Council has sixteen Councillors with its offices based in the heart of the town, at Penryn Library in St Thomas Street.

 Penryn is twinned with Audierne in Brittany, France.